-- i.
-Date of acquisition and order number reference; - ii.
-Number of items received and cost price; - iii.
-Supplier details; - iv.
-Date of issue of inventory and nature of issue; - v.
-Issue reference; and - vi.
-Quantity issued.2
+- Date of acquisition and order number reference;

+- Number of items received and cost price;

+- Supplier details;

+- Date of issue of inventory and nature of issue;

+- Issue reference; and

+- Quantity issued.

-The Minister for Economy through a letter dated 4 February 2016 approved for the waiver of tender process for the purchase of winter clothing by Peacekeeping Missions from Vendor A based in Israel at a total cost of USD 231,282.50 or FJD 494,510.37.
+The Minister for Economy through a letter dated 4 February 2016 approved for the waiver of tender process for the purchase of winter clothing by Peacekeeping Missions from Vendor A based in Israel at a total cost of USD 231.282.50 or FJD 494.510.37.